JoaoSaraiva1/JoaoSaraiva1/README.md

 ---

 ### :man_technologist: About Me :
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and always looking to learn more stuff by building and working on exciting projects.

 -  :zap:In addition, I am pursuing a Masters degree in Computer Science - Information Systems at the Politenyc of Viseu.